Weiss variation for general boundaries: Geometric interpretation of boundary terms

 \section{Geometric interpretation of boundary terms}

 In this section, we show that the momenta conjugate to the metric $g^{\mu \nu}$ correspond to well-known geometric expressions in the appropriate gauges.
-Since the reference connection $\bar{\Gamma}{^\sigma}_{\mu \nu}$ is non-dynamical, one may for simplicity choose it to vanish; we make this choice throughout this section.
+Since the reference connection $\bar{\Gamma}{^\sigma}_{\mu \nu}$ is non-dynamical, one may for simplicity choose it to vanish without affecting the dynamics; we make this choice to simplify the computations.
+However, we will demonstrate that the reference connection is indeed linear in the conjugate momenta, so one can readily recover the full expressions with non-zero $\bar{\Gamma}{^{\mu}}{_{\alpha \beta}}$.
 With regard to the Hamiltonian, one can recover in a straightforward fashion the earlier result of \cite{FengMatzner2018}; from \ref{WAC-ACFActionVarFull}, we see that if one disregards the total derivative term $J^\mu$ (which is appropriate for compact boundary surfaces), the Hamiltonian for vacuum GR becomes a combination of Gauss-Codazzi constraints arising from the projection of the Einstein tensor $G{^\mu}_\nu$ onto the boundary surfaces.
 It is worth noting that \ref{WAC-ACFActionVarFull} holds for null surfaces as well, and one finds via a similar argument that the term proportional to $\Delta \lambda$ in the null case becomes a combination of the analogous constraints for null hypersurfaces \cite{Brady1995,*Torre1986,*DInverno1980}.
 In what follows, we work out in detail the expressions for the conjugate momenta.